ddftwiki/ssg/resources/templates/md/posts/DDStatistics-001.md

 So why is this?

-It might be that many of our opponents have relevant sideboard choices against us?
+It might be that many of our opponents have relevant sideboard choices against us.
-This could also represent them incorrectly sideboarding and realising their choice was wrong for game 3.
-A great example of this would be bringing in Grafdigger's Cages or similar.
+It could also represent them incorrectly sideboarding and realising their choice was wrong for game 3.
+A great example of this would be bringing in Grafdigger's Cages or similar, then realizing that grave hate is generally ineffective.
 It could also be related to the fact that the archetype has quite a few unknown cards which our opponent's might not know how to interact with but, as the match goes on, will get used to.
 It might also be our own constraints in sideboard options.
 Being a combo deck, and a combo deck that uses a wishboard at that, we do have limited slots and options for trying to face a large variety of hate in different forms and it may be often we just have the wrong answers at the wrong times.
 It could also be the fact that our main win condition allows our opponent to see the entierity of our deck that is not included in the Doomsday pile and thus know exactly what to play around.

 *Pre-release edit:
 I had in fact pre-written a lot of this article before copying in the numbers as the trends were already seemingly